June 10, 2021

 Minimum qualifications for SST personnel are:

-1. A master’s degree in the area for which an employee has primary responsibility (i.e., education, special education, education administration or appropriate related field or evidence of equivalency); specifically, in a leadership role in the area of Career Technology
+1. A master’s degree in the area for which an employee has primary responsibility (i.e., education, special education, education administration or appropriate related field or evidence of equivalency) Preference will be given to applicants with administrative experience, and career technical background

 2. Three to five years of successful classroom teaching, school improvement planning, special education administration or related experience; a license appropriate to the individual’s profession (educational leadership, special education administration, intervention specialist, career-technical education)